 In the case of without leaving any WILL, his property will go in equal share amongst his Class-I heirs viz., his widow (i.e. your mother), his children and also his mother (in case she is alive)

 Example: A father expires without leaving any will.
 He had properties in Delhi & Gurgaon and left behind his wife, three sons and two daughters.
 After his demise, the property will devolve equally upon her Class I Legal heirs i.e. her wife, three sons and two daughters and each one of them shall get 1/6th share in the properties.

-In case the daughters do not want any share in the property of their father, they can surrender/ relinquish their shares in favour of the their mother and brothers through a registered relinquishment deed.
+In case the daughters do not want any share in the property of their father, they can surrender/ relinquish their shares in favour of their mother and brothers through a registered relinquishment deed.

-Transfer of property with Will : A transfer of the property can also be made by way of execution of a will but the vesting of the property will take effect, after the death of the person executing the will.
+Transfer of property with Will: A transfer of the property can also be made by way of execution of a will but the vesting of the property will take effect, after the death of the person executing the will.

 In case a registered will has been left by the person, the property will get transferred and devolve upon the beneficiary named in the will by the testator.
 The mutation can be done in the records.

-Example: A widow mother makes a registered will wherein he bequeaths his commercial property in Delhi in favour of his son & grandson.
-After the expiry of the mother, the property will get transferred to the son and the grandson on the basis of will and they can get the property transferred in their joint names in the records of DDA and MCD.
+Example: A widowed mother makes a registered will wherein he bequeaths his commercial property in Delhi in favour of his son & grandson.
+After the expiry of the mother, the property will get transferred to the son and the grandson on the basis of a will and they can get the property transferred in their joint names in the records of DDA and MCD.

-However, if the will is unregistered, the beneficiary may have to first obtain a probate of the will from the court to get the mutation of property done in his favour.
+However, if the will is unregistered, the beneficiary may have to first obtain a probate of the will from the court to get the mutation of the property done in his favour.